Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

 Jalen Brunson Insights vs. the Cavaliers

-- He's knocked down 2.0 threes per game, or 12.9% of his team's makes from beyond the arc this season.
+- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Brunson's opponents, the Cavaliers, have the NBA's slowest tempo with 98.7 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- Defensively, the Cavaliers are No. 1 in the NBA, giving up 106.9 points per contest.
+- Conceding 106.9 points per contest, the Cavaliers are the best team in the NBA defensively.

-- The Cavaliers allow 41.2 rebounds per contest, ranking second in the league.
+- The Cavaliers are the second-ranked squad in the NBA, allowing 41.2 rebounds per game.

-- The Cavaliers give up 23 assists per game, best in the league.
+- Looking at assists, the Cavaliers have given up 23 per contest, best in the NBA.

 Jalen Brunson vs. the Cavaliers